 New Mexico Custody Lawyer

 If you are a man facing divorce in New Mexico, you should contact a New Mexico custody lawyer to ensure your rights are protected.
 Cordell & Cordell Albuquerque divorce lawyers are licensed to practice throughout the state and are available for consultations should you seek additional information or possible legal representation.
-Please call 1-866-DADS-LAW or 505-767-7200 to schedule an appointment.
+Please call 1-866-DADS-LAW to schedule an appointment.